t-gummer/t-gummer.github.io/README.md

 # Updating the README

-Due to weird compatability issues with README’s in RMarkdown website, use the following after updating the README (followed by a build of the the website).
+Due to the unusual fact that README’s in R Markdown websites, use the following after updating the README (followed by a build of the the website):

 ``` r
 rmarkdown::render("README.Rmd", output_format = "html_document")